NingAnMe/DeepPrep-docs/docs/source/installation.rst

     $ docker run -it --rm --gpus all hello-world

 The same output as before is expected.
-If there's an error message popped up (something like below), please double check that the Docker was installed properly.
+If an error message pops up (something like below), please double-check that the Docker was installed properly.

 .. code-block:: none